MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 If you prefer, you can recommend to your users that they apply the label.
 With this option, your users can accept the classification and any associated protection, or dismiss the recommendation if the label isn't suitable for their content.

-Recommended labels are supported for Word, PowerPoint, and Excel.
+Recommended labels are supported for Word, Excel, and PowerPoint.

 ![Option for recommending a sensitivity label to users](../media/Sensitivity-labels-Recommended-label-option.png)